PEXANE2/azure-docs.tr-tr/articles/blockchain/workbench/data-powerbi.md

     ![Gezgin](./media/data-powerbi/navigator.png)

 7. Dahil etmek istediğiniz görünümleri seçin.
-Gösterim amacıyla ekliyoruz **vwContractAction**, sözleşme üzerinde gerçekleştirilen eylemler hakkında ayrıntılar sağlar.
+For demonstration purposes, we include **vwContractAction**, which provides details on the actions that have taken place on a contract.

     ![Görünümleri seçin](./media/data-powerbi/select-views.png)